What does homu do?

 - If the cluster says it failed, homu reports the error but does nothing else.

-This helps when there are lots of developers, because the master branch is always a copy of auto that passed.
+This helps when there are lots of developers, because the main branch is always a copy of auto that passed.
 If reviewers approve changes more quickly than homu can build them, it will work through them one at a time in the order it receives them.

 What’s going on with it?